 5. Investopedia : Best Investing Simulator

-Great for beginners with many resources, market news, investment courses and an investing simulator where you can test your investing ideas.
+Investopedia is great for beginners with many resources, market news, investment courses and an investing simulator where you can test your investing ideas.

 6. Seeking Alpha : Best for Crowdsourced Research

-Offers crowdsourced research catering to intermediate or advanced investors with both free and paid tools and resources.
+Seeking Alpha Offers crowdsourced research catering to intermediate or advanced investors with both free and paid tools and resources.

 7. Barron’s : Best for Industry News

-A distinguished staple in the investing publication world offering digital and print versions of the publication.
+Barrons is a distinguished staple in the investing publication world offering digital and print versions of the publication.
 They also provide weekly stock picks from from the Barron’s team which can be a great way to surface good companies to invest in.

 Are you looking to make better investments?
 Check out our list of the best stock research websites here to help you find the best companies to invest in.